bonitasoft/bonita-doc/md/bo-multiple-refs-tutorial.md

 ]
 ```

 To conclude, when modifying a collection of Business objects in a script you must return new _java.util.List_ instances and **not** the list returned by an accessor (_eg: report.getExpenses()_) as it will return an _Hibernate_ specific implementation not compliant with our business objects.
-Do not forget to use the persistence id (or another **unique** attribute of the object) in the contract if you need to access existing objects (update or delete use cases).
+Do not forget to use the persistenceId (or another **unique** attribute of the object) in the contract if you need to access existing objects (update or delete use cases).